Completing the Coast to Coast

 The remainder of day three is a very pleasant walking through pretty Applegarth with views of the River Swale below.
 Then comes a gentle walk through more woodland before making the descent into Richmond.
 Richmond castle can be seen from a distance and as you near you begin to see the old buildings and cobbled streets of this beautiful market town.
 Richmond is a great place to stop, rest and explore.
 Ideal should you wish to add a rest day into your holiday.

-Walking the Coast to Coast – Richmond to Ingleby Arncliffe
+Richmond to Ingleby Arncliffe

 Yesterday Lucy walked what is commonly described as the long flat bit of the Coast to Coast, from Richmond to Ingleby Arncliffe, and yes it’s true it’s long and flat however there is still plenty to see along the way.
 It’s also worth remembering, if the distance seems too far it can be broken down into two more manageable days.